 - CROUCH: Front rowers should adopt a crouch position with their head and shoulders at or above the level of the hips, feet square, and knees bent sufficiently to make a simple forward movement into engagement.
-Players should keep their head straight, in order to maintain the normal and safe alignment of the cervical spine. - Once all front-rowers are crouched, there must be a non-verbal pause, during which time the referee should be checking that: - the distance between opposing front rows should be close enough that players' heads are interlinked (approximately ear to ear, but there must be a clear gap until 'set') - o the height of the two packs is the same - o all players are balanced, and are set up straight (not at an angle) - BIND: The bind call requires each prop to bind on the side or back of their opposing prop (not on the arm or shoulder).
-Props should grab onto the jersey, not just rest their hand in place. - Once all front-rowers are bound, there must be a non-verbal pause, during which time the referee should check that: - o there still remains a clear gap, i.e. there is no pre-engagement (FK) - o all players are balanced and stationary - SET: On the SET call, and not before, the front rows should engage the opposition firmly with a short horizontal movement and the props should draw with their outside binds.
+Players should keep their head straight, to maintain the normal and safe alignment of the cervical spine. - Crutch-binding by locks is illegal in age groups U15 and below (previously U19 and below). - Once all front-rowers are crouched, there must be a non-verbal pause, during which time the referee should be checking that: - the distance between opposing front rows should be close enough that players' heads are interlinked (approximately temple to temple, but there should be a clear gap until 'set') - o the height of the two packs is the same - o all players are balanced, and are set up straight (not at an angle) - BIND: The bind call requires each prop to bind on the side or back of their opposing prop (not on the arm or shoulder).
+Props should grab onto the jersey, not just rest their hand in place. - Once all front-rowers are bound, there must be a non-verbal pause, during which time the referee should check that: - front rowers support their own weight (not using the other front row for support by leaning in and over extending, feet too far back) - there is no advantage gained from pre-engagement - all players are balanced and stationary - SET: On the SET call, and not before, the front rows should engage the opposition firmly with a short horizontal movement and the props should draw with their outside binds.
 In this position, all players must be able to maintain body shape and pressure on the opposition scrum.